teravoz/challenge/README.md

 - Development practices like automated tests
 - Comprehensible English writing

-You can submit answers on a GitHub repository or gist, or by email.
+You can submit answers on a GitHub repository or gist, or by email if you require privacy or confidentiality.

 ## Tasks